-Music’s Worst Concert Mishaps and Tragedies
+Music’s Worst Concert Accidents and Tragedies

-The possibility for danger always lurks whenever large groups of people get together, and that’s especially true at concerts and festivals.
-Click through the above gallery as we remember music’s worst concert mishaps and tragedies.
+The possibility for danger always lurks whenever large groups of people get together, and that's especially true at concerts and festivals.

 Whenever such issues have unfortunately occurred at concerts, particularly in rock's earlier days, they were taken as a sign that the music was the cause of society's ills.
 However, closer inspection of the details of each event often uncovers a lot more nuance.